 There’s three kinds of value a business can deliver:

-You either Fix, Prevent, or Improve things – or a combination of them.
+You either Fix, Prevent, or Improve things.

-Often, we double down on trying to fix something that’s failing, hoping that once we’re done, life will be good.
+Because often, we double down on trying to fix something that’s failing, hoping that once we’re done, life will be good.

 Which may be the right choice, but what if you’d ignore the failing part for the moment, and instead we first improve something that’s already working?

-There’s things in your business that are working well, that if you were to push forward on them, might end up working awesomely terrifically well.
+There’s things in your business that are working well, that if you were to push forward on them, might end up working awesomely and terrifically well.

 And sometimes, it just make more sense to let something that’s broken be broken, and maximise on something that’s already pretty good.

-(Especially if you know, in your heart of hearts, that you’re going to procrastinate the hell out of the fixing you say you need to do anyway.)
+(Especially if you know, in your heart of hearts, that you’re going to procrastinate the hell out of the fixing you say you need to do, anyway).